canonical/checkbox/docs/reference/units/job.rst

     be generated if there are duplicates.
 Should contain characters in [a-z0-9/-].
     This field used to be called ``name``.
 That name is now deprecated.
-For backwards compatibility it is still recognized and used if ``id`` is missing.
+For backwards compatibility it is still recognised and used if ``id`` is missing.

 .. _Job summary field: